A New Step-down Procedure for Simultaneous Hypothesis Testing Under Dependence: Admissibility property of the BSD Procedure

 Let $\phi_j(\vec{x})$ denotes the test function induced by the BSD procedure for testing $ H_{0j}$ vs $H_{Aj}$ when we observe the data point $\vec{x}$.
-The following result is due to \citet{MAT_TRU_1967} which provides a necessary and sufficient condition for the admissibility of a testing procedure for testing $H_{01}$ vs $H_{A1}$ when $\Sigma$ is known.\\
+The following lemma, namely, Lemma \ref{LEM_MATH_TRUAX} is due to \cite{MAT_TRU_1967} which provides a necessary and sufficient condition for the admissibility of a testing procedure for testing $H_{01}$ versus $H_{A1}$ when $\vec{\Sigma}$ is known.